patrickoneofmany/pdsnd_github/README.md

 ### Description
 A Project to show the skills in changing and tracking data in a git repo.
 Final project for nano degree from udacity.
 Bikeshare project was an input, where data of a bike share company was evaluated.
 The program to evaluate the data was written in python.
+The program starts with a filter whrer the user can enter his personal filter conditions to the raw data.
+Then the rawdata is loaded from csv files.
+The evaluation returns statistical data and if the user wants also raw data insights.
 That code now should be improved in a git project to show the skills in version control.

 ### Files used
 chicago.csv